glouppe/info8002-large-scale-data-systems/lecture6.md

 ---

+class: smaller

 # Chord Consistent Hashing

 Consistent hashing in Chord assigns keys to nodes as follows:

-- Key $k$ is assigned to the first node whose identifier is equal to or follows $k$ in the indentifier space.
+- Key $k$ is assigned to the first node whose identifier is equal to or follows $k$ in the identifier space.
 - This node is called the *successor node* of $k$, denoted `successor(k)`.
 - Enables **minimal disruption**.
 - Which is in principle, the first node on the identifier ring starting from $k$.